2002: Sports

 The 2002 Winter Olympics were held in Salt Lake City.

 The 2002 Winter Olympics were held in Salt Lake City, with Norway winning the most gold medals.
-Allegations that a judge was bribed to favor Russia in a figure skating event led to France and Russia both receiving gold medals in the event.
+Allegations that a judge was bribed to favor Russia in a figure skating event led to Canada and Russia both receiving gold medals in the event.
 The 2002 Commonwealth Games were held in Manchester.
 The 2002 FIFA World Cup was held in Japan and South Korea, and it ended with a 2–0 victory by Brazil over Germany.
 The traditionally well-performing teams of Argentina, France, and Italy did not meet expectations, while Senegal, South Korea, Turkey, and the United States performed better than they had historically.

 Michael Schumacher significantly exceeded his competition and set numerous records with the Ferrari F2002 during the 2002 Formula One World Championship, prompting the Fédération Internationale de l'Automobile to make several rule changes; this included reforms for team orders following a controversial move at the 2002 Austrian Grand Prix in which Schumacher's teammate Rubens Barrichello moved aside to let him win.
 In boxing, the Lennox Lewis vs. Mike Tyson was preceded by a scuffle during a press conference.
 Lennox Lewis went on to defeat Mike Tyson.
 Tennis was widely covered in 2002 when three of the four Grand Slam tournaments ended with Serena Williams defeating her sister Venus Williams in the finals.
 In American football, the Tuck Rule Game between the New England Patriots and the Oakland Raiders became a national controversy after officials cited the obscure tuck rule to challenge a pass by Tom Brady.
 The New Zealand All Blacks received wide attention in rugby union for its victory in the 2002 Tri Nations Series, making a comeback performance following its losses in previous years.
 Bruno Peyron set the record for the fastest circumnavigation by sailing in 2002, making the trip in 64 days.